Information about Manila

 When to avoid visiting Manila

-Manila has a total of four airport terminals, which services a long list of local and international flights making it very accessible to local and foreign visitors.
-These terminals of the Ninoy Aquino International Airport, or simply known as Manila Airport, are close to each other, however, there are no subway systems that connect them together.
+Manila has a total of four airport terminals, which service a long list of local and international flights, making it very accessible to local and foreign visitors.
+These terminals of the Ninoy Aquino International Airport, simply known as Manila Airport, are close to each other.
+However, there are no subway systems that connect them together.
 So it is recommended to find out which terminal you are landing in and make necessary transportation arrangements from there to your hotel or desired destination.

 Transferring between airport terminals can be done by riding a free shuttle bus that runs every 15 minutes.
 Going out of the airport, you must hail a taxi cab right outside the arrival bays, book a car service via an app, or arrange to be picked up by a private car.

-Unlike other countries such as the United States, Africa, and the Middle East where tipping is customary and expected, the Philippines in general does not necessarily follow this.
-In Manila, and in other places in the country, most entertainment and service establishments already include a service charge.
+Unlike other countries where tipping is customary and expected, the Philippines, in general, does not necessarily follow this.
+In Manila and in other places in the country, most entertainment and service establishments already include a service charge.
 But tips are highly appreciated by service staff, as most of them are only earning minimum wage.

 Manila is a melting pot of different cultures, both from a regional and international perspective.
 So expect to see a myriad of cuisines and dining establishments that range from local fare to intercontinental options.
-More upscale restaurants and foreign restaurant brands are located in posh lifestyle malls particularly those situated in the Bonifacio Global City and Makati.
+More upscale restaurants in Manila are located in posh lifestyle malls, particularly those situated in the Bonifacio Global City and Makati.
 Local and international fast-food chains dot almost every corner of the entire Manila.
-Manila has also seen a meteoric rise in homegrown, artisanal restaurants and cafes that have put them in some of the world’s best restaurant lists.
+Manila has also seen a meteoric rise in homegrown, artisanal restaurants and cafes that have put them on some of the world’s best restaurant lists.
 They are mostly found in the hip neighborhoods of Makati, Taguig, and Quezon City.

 To get the best of Manila’s local culture and historical scenery, staying within the Old Manila area is recommended.
-Cities of Manila and Pasay will give you easy access to cultural and heritage sites such as Intramuros, Luneta Park, and National Museum of the Philippines Complex.
+The cities of Manila and Pasay will give you easy access to cultural and heritage sites such as Intramuros, Luneta Park, and the National Museum of the Philippines Complex.

-Some of the biggest malls in the world are found in Manila, and every district or city would have malls and supermarkets.
-Given this, shopping is not a problem at all wherever you find yourself staying within Manila.
+Some of the biggest malls in the world are found in Manila, and every district or city has malls and supermarkets.
+Given this, shopping is not a problem at all wherever you find yourself staying in Manila.
 But choose to be in Makati or Bonifacio Global City if you want access to some of the most premium and beautiful lifestyle malls.
-The best part, they are all walking distance from each other in these prime locations.
+The best part is they are all within walking distance from each other in these prime locations.